learn-co-curriculum/react-hooks-babel-and-react/README.md

 ![Tower of Babel](http://www.ancient-origins.net/sites/default/files/field/image/tower-of-babel-2.jpg)

-If you don't have time to procrastinate and read the wiki, and want to get on with learning programming, allow us to provide the [TL;DR][TL;DR] and why it is relevant to the Babel tool we use:
+If you don't have time to procrastinate and [read the wiki][origin-myth], and want to get on with learning programming, allow us to provide the [TL;DR][TL;DR] and why it is relevant to the Babel tool we use:

-The Tower of Babel was a colossal tower project long ago.
-It was under construction by a united humanity speaking the same language, with the intention of reaching such heights that heaven itself could be accessed.
+The Tower of Babel was a colossal construction project long ago.
+It was being built by a united humanity speaking the same language, with the intention of reaching such heights that heaven itself could be accessed.
 While it was being constructed, the God in the story, (for debated reasons), afflicted the united humans by confounding their speech.
 This ensured the once united humanity could no longer communicate.<sup>1</sup>

 Babel, ([the one we use][babel]), seeks to do the opposite of the aforementioned affliction: it turns many languages/syntaxes/versions into one!
 As you may already know, JavaScript (based on the ECMAScript [ES] standard) is an evolving language.
 Over time we have had several iterations.
 For the most part, ECMAScript's evolution has changed to incorporate more features and language constructs over time (think ES6 arrow functions, class syntax, `let`, and `const` vs. their absence in ES5!).